2003 "Aspen" Wildfire in the Catalina Mountains

 Views uphill (back towards the observatory) and downhill from the SO water pump house after the fire had passed.

-Steward Observatory sincerely thanks Jim Gratham, Bob Peterson, Manny Jacquez, Bill Wood, Steve Larsen (LPL), and Eric Christensen (LPL) for their efforts in assisting the US Forest Service during this emergency, preparing both observatory sites to best survive the worst-case senerio, and for transporting equipment out of danger.
-SO also would like to thank all of the firefighters for their tireless efforts to save buildings and forest from this horrendous blaze.
+Sincere thanks go to Jim Grantham, Bob Peterson, Manuel Jacquez, Bill Wood, Steve Larson (LPL), and Eric Christensen (LPL) for their efforts in assisting the US Forest Service during this emergency, preparing both observatory sites to best survive the worst-case scenario, and for transporting equipment out of danger.
+Of course, thanks also go to all of the firefighters for their tireless efforts to save buildings and forest from this horrendous blaze.